jutaz/mapbox-gl-js-animations/README.md

 Adds animation capabilities to Mapbox GL JS maps!
 By extending the [style spec](https://docs.mapbox.com/mapbox-gl-js/style-spec/) with [`animejs`](https://github.com/juliangarnier/anime/) some level of animation is possible.

+:warning: This package & spec aren't stable just yet - use at your own risk.

 ## Usage

 Install the library via: